 To highlight his sincerity on the subject, he states:

 Anyone with a taste for traditional architecture must agree that the Japanese toilet is perfection.

 In many respects, the modern Japanese way of life still clings to a traditional sense of simplicity.
 Whether it’s a futon (Japanese bed), the tea ceremony, or the layout of a home.
-Obviously, this has been distorted slightly by the arrival of technological gadgets, a state of affairs already commonplace back in Tanizaki’s day.
+The arrival of technological gadgets has distorted this outlook, a state of affairs already commonplace back in Tanizaki’s day.

 There are those who hold that to quibble over matters of taste in the basic necessities of life is an extravagance, that as long as a house keeps out the cold and as long as food keeps off starvation, it matters little what they look like.
 And indeed for even the sternest ascetic the fact remains that a snowy day is cold, and there is no denying the impulse to accept the services of a heater if it happens to be there in front of one, no matter how cruelly its inelegance may shatter the spell of the day.

 Creature comforts, as it were, which still differ enormously between the East and the West.
-Back in my Book of Tea review, I provided a brief history of how Japan, after centuries isolated from the rest of the world, came to be modernised.
+In my Book of Tea review, there’s a brief history of how Japan, after centuries isolated from the rest of the world, rapidly went about its modernisation.